spsnk/eva-frontend-challenge/README.md

 ### Building/Serving

-The client source code can be built and served with the command `./client$ yarn build && yarn serve`.
+The client source code can be built and served with the command `./client$ yarn && yarn build && yarn serve`.

 ### Tests

-Tests can be run with command `./client$ yarn test`.
+Tests can be run with command `./client$ yarn && yarn test`.